ideasonpurpose/docker-build/README.md

 > Documentation notes to be cleaned up

 Tooling runs from `/usr/src/tools` inside the Docker image.
-Site files are expected to be in `/usr/src/site`
+Site files are expected to be mounted to `/usr/src/site`

 Requesting `/webpack/reload` from the devserver will will trigger a full reload for all connected clients.